aamoyel/kubipam/README.md

 #### CIDR

-When you claim a child CIDR, you must set the 'length' field but you do not set the 'ipCidrRef' field and the name of a IPCidr resource.
-The controller will claim a child cidr in a parent cidr that has available addresses.
+When you claim a child CIDR, you must set the 'length'.
+You can set the 'ipCidrRef' field and the name of a IPCidr resource if you want to claim the child CIDR from a selected parent, if not set, the controller will claim a child cidr in a parent cidr that has available addresses.
 Here you can find the example:

 ```yaml